When it comes to the cruise ship, your cabin is your home away from home. It serves as your own little private spot away from the rest of the ship.

 How Many People Can Sleep in a Cabin?

-Despite the small size, cruise cabins can often sleep three to four people.
+Despite the small size, cruise cabins can often sleep up to three or four people.
 There are traditionally two twin beds that can be separated or joined together to make one queen bed that sleeps two people.

 In addition, sometimes there is a couch that can have the pillows removed to make a flat space to sleep another person.
 Some cabins have drop-down or fold-down beds to sleep multiple people as well.